bowst/howst-app/Readme.md

         ssh-config      outputs OpenSSH valid configuration to connect to the machine status          outputs status of the vagrant machine suspend         suspends the machine
-        up              starts and provisions the vagrant environment version         prints current and latest Vagrant version
+        up              starts and provisions the vagrant environment (-p <Pantheon Password>) version         prints current and latest Vagrant version

 ```